evancolewright/HeadDrops/README.md

 <img src="https://i.imgur.com/Xs7B4kL.png"></img>

 ### Suggestions
-If you have suggestions, or would like to contribute, please PM me on [SpigotMC](https://www.spigotmc.org/members/evanthesurfer.97504/) or submit a pull request.
+If you have suggestions or would like to contribute to the code, please PM me on [SpigotMC](https://www.spigotmc.org/members/evanthesurfer.97504/) or submit a pull request.